-The PSEQ scores for the course show a mean improvement in perceived self-efficacy of 37% for the group.
+The PSEQ scores for the course show a mean improvement of 35% increase in perceived self-efficacy.

 Using the Paired T test results, the two-tailed P value is less than 0.0001.
 Therefore by conventional criteria, this difference is considered to be extremely statistically significant.